 - Be Internet Secure - know how to choose a secure password and keep it safe

-- Be Internet Kind - know that we should only interact with others on the internet if we have permission; only interact with others in a positive way; know how to report negative or inappropriate behaviour
+- Be Internet Kind - know that we should only interact with others on the internet if we have permission, only interact with others in a positive way and know how to report negative or inappropriate behaviour

-- Responsible, competent, confident and creative users of information and communication technologies
+- Be Responsible, competent, confident and creative users of information and communication technologies